radhasiingh/Power-BI-Project1/README.md

 Leading Sub-Categories (by Profit):
   - Printers
   - Bookcases

+Printer sales may be lower in quantity but generate the highest margin.

 ### 8. How do different regions perform in terms of sales and profit?
 - Top Performing States: